 These sources are not assigned an ISSN even if they meet the general definition of a continuing source.

 The decision whether or not to assign an ISSN is fully within the competence of the National ISSN Centre (NC ISSN) on behalf of the International ISSN Centre.

 The publisher/editor is obliged to comply in particular with the following rules established by the ISSN system:

 - The publisher is obliged to indicate the name to which the ISSN is assigned in identical wording on the cover, title page and in the cover.
-Any change of the title during publication requires the assignment of a new ISSN.
 The ISSN must be published in each edition of the title, and should appear on the title page, in the imprint, or on the cover.